Fidelity Bonds

 Damaged client property

-Businesses that work with clients’ computers and other property run the risk of accidental damage.
-If an employee drops or breaks client property, general liability insurance helps cover the cost of replacement or repair.
+Businesses that work with clients' computers and other property run the risk of accidental damage.
+If an employee drops or breaks property that belongs to a client, general liability insurance would help cover the cost of replacement or repair.

 no coverage check mark